MSc Nuclear Science and Technology / Course details

 Overview

 This unit provides a comprehensive introduction to Control and Instrumentation (C&I) applied at nuclear facilities, both for reactor control and other nuclear facility applications, in the context of functional safety.
-It is designed to describe the design, verification and validation ( V&V), safety justification and assessment of C&I (including Programmable Logic Controller (PLC) based control, smart instruments, robotics and autonomous systems).
+It is designed to describe the design, verification and validation (V&V), safety justification and assessment of C&I (including Programmable Logic Controller (PLC) based control, smart instruments, robotics and autonomous systems).
 It will introduce the benefits and challenges associated with the use of software, hardware description language (HDL) programmed integrated circuits and artificial intelligence (AI).
-Following a mandatory pre-course reading component, a one-week taught component will include a presentation from a visiting design practitioner from industry and an experience (ex)inspector from the UK Office for Nuclear Regulation (ONR) to help deliver the course.
+Following a mandatory pre-course reading component, a one-week taught component will include a presentation from a visiting design practitioner from industry and an experienced (ex)inspector from the UK Office for Nuclear Regulation (ONR) to help deliver the course.
 These individuals will bring a practical, real-life, perspective.
-The aim is to hold a session either in a university control systems laboratory or that of a local business eg Siemens.
-Throughout the course a practical, real-life application of C&I will be used to a develop a practical understanding.
-The taught component is followed by a post-course assessment that is designed to consolidate knowledge gained during the course and to enable students to join the industry with a solid understanding of how C&I is applied in practice in the context of a functional safety process.
+A day will be spent locally in Siemens’ training room to gain hands on experience with a PLC.
+Throughout the course a practical, real-life application of C&I will be used to develop practical understanding.
+The taught component is followed by a post-course assessment that is designed to consolidate knowledge gained during the course and to enable students to join industry with a solid understanding of how C&I is applied in practice in the context of a functional safety process.

 Aims